AdaCore/spark2014/docs/lrm/source/packages.rst

 the visible state of the private unit.

-The unit declaring the encapsulating state abstraction identified by the Part_Of ``option`` or aspect needs not be its parent, but it must be a unit whose body has visibility of the private library unit, while being *more visible* than the original unit.
+The unit declaring the encapsulating state abstraction identified by the Part_Of ``option`` or aspect need not be its parent, but it must be a unit whose body has visibility of the private library unit, while being *more visible* than the original unit.
 Furthermore, the unit declaring the encapsulating state abstraction must denote the corresponding item of visible state in its